vamsi3/IITB-Computer-Graphics/README.md

 We pledge that this code in the repository is our own work and that we have not copied it from anywhere.

+# Video

+This project's final video can be found at https://youtu.be/pgxX7Zjkb3k

 ## Description

 All Primitives like ellipsoids (sphere is a special case of cones), cones (cylinder is a special case of cones), cuboids, discs and quads are implemented in `primitive.cpp` and `primitive.hpp`